cmfunderburk/vmt-dev/docs/2_technical_manual.md

 -   **Fixed Tick Order**: The 7-phase cycle never changes.
 -   **Sorted Iteration**: All loops over agents are sorted by `agent.id`.
 All loops over potential trade pairs are sorted by `(min_id, max_id)`.
 There is no reliance on non-deterministic data structures like Python dictionaries for iteration.
 -   **Deterministic Tie-Breaking**: Any situation that could be ambiguous is resolved with a fixed rule.
 For example, when choosing a movement path, agents prefer reducing distance on the x-axis before the y-axis, and prefer negative directions on ties.
+-   **Fixed-Precision Arithmetic**: All quantity calculations use Python's `Decimal` type with a fixed precision of 4 decimal places (configurable via `QUANTITY_DECIMAL_PLACES`).
+This ensures exact, reproducible arithmetic operations and avoids floating-point rounding errors that could affect determinism.
+Quantities are stored in the database as integer minor units (value × 10^4) using `to_storage_int()` conversion.

 ### Economic Logic